COVID-19 Update: Read messageHide message »

 - Watch the video for a helpful explanation

 What are EV Chargers?EV Chargers are also known as EVSEs or Electric Vehicle (EV) charging stations, electric recharging points or just charging points.
-These Level 2 chargers that are installed at participating members’ homes will use energy when it's less expensive, shifting usage away from peak energy times.
+The Level 2 chargers that are that are enrolled in Powershift will use energy when it's less expensive, shifting usage away from peak energy times.

 What to expect when you participate

-Help us harness the power of grid-enabled water heaters and build local energy-storage that keeps energy costs lower for all WEC members.
+Help us harness the power of grid-enabled devices that keep energy costs lower for all WEC members.

 Want to learn more?
 Read our Frequently asked questions.